-SAFE SCHOOLS ACT: Any threat of force or violence, the carrying or use of weapons or dangerous instruments; or assault, battery or abuse of school personnel on school property or at a school-sponsored activity constitutes cause for suspension or expulsion from school.
+SAFE SCHOOLS ACT: Any threat of force or violence, the carrying or use of weapons or dangerous instruments; or assault, battery or abuse of school educational personnel on or off school property (and the incident is likely to disrupt the educational process) or at a school-sponsored activity constitutes cause for suspension or expulsion from school.

-School administrators, teachers or other school personnel may immediately remove or cause to be removed threatening or violent students from a classroom setting or from district transportation system pending any further action.
+School administrators, teachers or other school personnel may immediately remove or cause to be removed threatening or violent students from a classroom setting or from district transportation system pending any further action (see REMOVAL OF STUDENTS section for additional information).